Read-The-Question/rtq-review/src/pages/md/owners/owner_bs_all.md

 Let the weight of a small can (in $\text{grams}$) $= w$

-It is really important to use the right units in calculations and convert where required.
+It is really important to use the right units in calculations and convert where required .
 Let's convert the total weight into $\text{grams}$.

 $
 \begin{aligned}